ScheerleJo/SevDeskServer/README.md

   - [x] sort all information from SevDesk Data (get relevant Data from Donors)
   - [x] Backend Cleanup
   - [x] Format Array to push only useful information to GUI
+  - [x] Error: Numbers with more than 12 digits in Cent
   <!-- - [ ] code the possibility to change wrong Data in the GUI and push to sevDesk -->
     <!-- - List all Data of specific user to be changend/corrected and then saved -->
   - [x] Add to JSON-Object Zeitraum IMMER 01.01.XXXX - 31.12.XXXX des jeweiligen Jahres